Autumnnus/Autumnnus/README.md

 * 👋 Welcome to my GitHub profile!
 I am a Front-end Web Developer.

-* 📖 I specialize in HTML, CSS, JavaScript, Typescript, and C#, and have experience working with a variety of frameworks and databases.
+* 📖 I specialize in HTML, CSS, JavaScript, Typescript, React, Redux, and ExpressJS, and have experience working with a variety of frameworks and databases.

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently, I am specializing in React, Next.JS, and Flutter and developing projects about it.
+* 💻 Currently, I am specializing in React, Next.JS, and ExpressJS and developing projects about it.

 ### 🖥️ Open-Source Projects
 #### <p align="center">React-Redux Toolkit Projects</p>